marijnh/Eloquent-JavaScript/06_object.md

 {{index [property, private], [property, public], "class declaration"}}

-It is common for classes to define some properties and ((method))s for internal use, which are not part of their ((interface)).
+It is common for classes to define some properties and ((method))s for internal use that are not part of their ((interface)).
 These are called _private_ properties, as opposed to _public_ ones, which are part of the object's external interface.

 {{index [method, private]}}